-The School Refusal Partial Hospitalization Program (PHP) is a psychiatric program that provides short-term stabilization for children aged 9 to 12 and adolescents aged 12 to 18 who are having trouble attending school.
+The School Refusal Partial Hospitalization Program (PHP) is a psychiatric program in Chicago and Northbrook that provides short-term stabilization for children aged 9 to 12 and adolescents aged 12 to 18 who are having trouble attending school.
 Many of these patients struggle with issues that manifest as school refusal behavior.

 Each child is closely monitored by a full-time child or adolescent psychiatrist, licensed group therapist, licensed individual therapist, as well as a full-time nurse.
 This highly-skilled, collaborative team ensures that treatment plans evolve with the needs of your child.
 Our on-site staff for both Chicago and Northbrook Compass Health Center locations includes psychiatrists, psychologists, social workers, family therapists, nurses, and special-education teachers.

 Individualized treatment plans addressing psychiatric symptoms and therapeutic goals are developed for each patient by Compass’ multidisciplinary team.
 Evidence-based therapies that are used to help children develop more effective coping skills include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and family therapy.